KaiserAI/KaiserAI/README.md

 ## 🌍 Beyond Code

 I actively engage in **AI dissemination and community-driven initiatives**, particularly around:
-- critical thinking about AI-generated content,
-- misinformation and automated persuasion,
-- and the social impact of deployed AI systems.
+- critical thinking about AI and the social impact of deployed AI systems.

-I am a member of an Artificial Intelligence association and have participated in the organization of talks and interactive events on **fake news and AI**, aimed at helping non-technical audiences understand how modern AI systems influence information and decision-making.
+I am the president of an [Artificial Intelligence association](https://asociacion-ia.github.io/aiaweb/) and have participated in talks and interactive events on aimed at helping both technical and non-technical audiences understand how modern AI works.

 ---